Ask a Tradesman

 hello 3 hinges per door pre drills and buy a good quality hinge ie: brand name from screw fix thanks mick

-The Complete Kitchen and Bathroom Company 17th Feb, 2011
+Complete Kitchen, Bathroom and Window Company 17th Feb, 2011

 STEEL WASHERED HINGES THREE OR FOUR WILL DO, THE WASHERS WILL STOP THE GRIND I WOULD ADVICE THREE HINGES